There are many articles online about financial lessons to learned from the Star Wars films.

-Today we're not going to be talking about tired Yoda or Luke quotes (sorry gentleman), instead we are going to visit the dark side of the force and the light side of finance, and review what can be learned from the Empires’ best tactical mind, Grand Admiral Thrawn.
+Today we're not going to be talking about tired Yoda or Luke quotes (sorry gentleman); instead, we are going to visit the dark side of the force and the light side of finance and review what can be learned from the Galatic Empire's best tactical mind, Grand Admiral Thrawn.

-Note, if you have not read Timothy Zhan’s excellent book Thrawn, below will contain some spoilers, go and pick up a copy and read it, I’m not going anywhere.
+Note, if you have not read Timothy Zhan’s excellent book Thrawn, below will contain some spoilers; go and pick up a copy and read it; I’m not going anywhere.

-Thrawn had an impressive military mind, and he rose to the position of grand admiral in the imperial navy in just a few years.
+Thrawn had a powerful military mind.
+He rose to the position of Grand Admiral in the imperial navy in just a few years, an impressive feat for anyone but especially for a non-human like Thrawn.
 He achieved remarkable military victories over the rebels and consistently was two steps ahead of them.

 “No battle plan can anticipate all contingences.
 There are always unexpected factors, including those stemming from the opponent’s initiative.
 A battle thus becomes a balance between plan and improvisation, between intellect and reflex, between error and correction.” -Thrawn

 Life is going to throw some “Scum and villainy” in your direction.
 There’s no doubt about that.
-You can plan, budget, diversify and still end up losing.
+You can plan, budget, diversify, and still end up losing.
 How will you recover if you lose your job?
 What can you do if you end up going through a nasty divorce, and it costs you most of your life savings?

 Life isn’t only about planning for the future.
-It’s about being prepared but reacting and recovering from the mistakes and mishaps.
-Of course you should have an emergency fund and plan for the future, but by having a positive mindset and being able to bounce back in the face of danger, you can recover from the battles of life.
+It’s about being prepared but reacting and recovering from mistakes and mishaps.
+Of course, you should have an emergency fund and plan for the future, but by having a positive mindset and being able to bounce back in the face of danger, you can recover from the battles of life.

 * * *